tatethurston/TwirpScript/README.md

 # TwirpScript

-<blockquote> A simple RPC framework for JavaScript and TypeScript</blockquote>
+<blockquote> A protobuf RPC framework for JavaScript and TypeScript</blockquote>

 <br />